MockingbirdME/game_md/Dev's D20 version/core rules.md

 **Action Points:** 1
 **Stamina Cost:** 0
 The character bobs and weaves, zig zags, and generally makes themselves a difficult target for ranged attacks.
 They make a regain composure skill check to regain defense, double their ranged defense bonus (not including any cover bonuses) and gain a situational defense bonus equal to the number of stamina spent on move actions this turn until their next turn.
-#### Restoration action
+#### Restoration Action
 **Action Points:** 1
 **Stamina Cost:** 0
 The character does their best to catch their breath and reposition themselves.
-They make a restoration skill check to regain stamina..
+They make a restoration skill check to regain stamina.

+### Other Actions
+Some actions don't fit neatly into a category, they are detailed here.
+#### Ready/Stow Item
+**Action Points:** 1
+**Stamina Cost:** 0
+The character readies up to one weapon or item or up to one plus their rank in the *reload secondary skill (ranged combat)* pieces of ammunition or stows the same number of currently readied weapons/items or pieces of ammunition.

 ## Reactions
 Reactions are special actions that are taken outside of the character's turn.
 A character can make only one reaction between each of their turns.
 Reactions have no turn requirement even if they specify taking an action that normally would.